bitcoinerlab/descriptors/README.md

 For example, `wpkh(02f9308a019258c31049344f85f89d5229b531c845836f99b08601f113bce036f9)` is a descriptor that describes a pay-to-witness-public-key-hash (P2WPKH) type of output with the specified public key.
 If you know the corresponding private key for the transaction for which this descriptor is an output, you can spend it.

-Descriptors can express much more complex conditions, such as multi-party cooperation, time-locked outputs, and more.
+Descriptors can express much more complex conditions, such as multi-party cooperation, time-locked outputs and more.
 These conditions can be expressed using the Bitcoin Miniscript language, which is a way of writing Bitcoin Scripts in a structured and more easily understandable way.

 ### Partially Signed Bitcoin Transactions (PSBTs)